 CW-Bahamas produces potable water from two seawater reverse osmosis desalination plants.
 The Windsor plant and the Blue Hills plant are located in Nassau, New Providence and have a total installed capacity of 14.8 million gallons per day.
-CW-Bahamas supplies water from these plants to the Water and Sewerage Corporation of The Bahamas ("WSC") under long-term supply agreements.
-During 2023, we supplied approximately 4.8 billion gallons of water to the WSC from these plants, as compared to 4.6 billion gallons during 2022.
+CW-Bahamas supplies water from these plants to the WSC under long-term supply agreements.
+During 2024, we supplied approximately 4.8 billion gallons of water to the WSC from these plants, which is consistent with the 4.8 billion gallons supplied during 2023.

 From time to time (including presently), CW-Bahamas has experienced delays in collecting its accounts receivable.
 Representatives of the Bahamas government have informed us that their delays in paying our accounts receivables did/do not reflect any type of dispute with us with respect to the amounts owed.
 To date, all amounts due from CW-Bahamas were eventually paid in full, and we believe that the present accounts receivable from the WSC are fully collectible.
-Such accounts receivable balances due from The Bahamas government amounted to \$26.9 million as of December 31, 2023.
+Such accounts receivable balances due from The Bahamas government amounted to \$28.4 million as of December 31, 2024.
 See further discussion of this matter at ITEM 7.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - LIQUIDITY AND CAPITAL RESOURCES - CW-Bahamas Liquidity.